Flow-Scanner/lightning-flow-scanner-vsx/README.md

 ## VSCE to VSX

-The `lightning-flow-scanner-vsce` package was unpublished from the Visual Studio and Open VSX Marketplaces due to a vulnerability stemming from unsafe rule loading.
+`lightning-flow-scanner-vsce` was unpublished from the Visual Studio and Open VSX Marketplaces due to a vulnerability stemming from unsafe rule loading.
 The issue was addressed in [core v5](https://github.com/Flow-Scanner/lightning-flow-scanner-core/releases/tag/v5.1.0).
 This fork, created on 22/09/2025, emphasizes security and maintainability.

 <p><strong>Want to help improve Lightning Flow Scanner?
 See our <a href="https://github.com/Flow-Scanner/lightning-flow-scanner-core?tab=contributing-ov-file">Contributing Guidelines</a></strong></p>